earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 ---
 title: "Nix Turns 20.
-What the Hell is It?"
+What the Hell Is It?"
 categories:
   - Articles
 toc: true
 author: Josh

 internal-links:
+ - Nix
- - just an example
+ - Docker
+ - Package Manager
 ---

 A few weeks ago, this true thing happened to me:

-I was at a bar with friends, and one of them mentioned that they’d heard that Nix was turning 20 this year.
+I was at a bar with friends, and one of them mentioned that they'd heard that Nix was turning 20 this year.

-“What exactly is Nix?”
+"What exactly is Nix?"
 I asked.

-“It’s a package manager, but like different,” they said.
+"It's a package manager, but like, different," they said.

 Then someone else chimed in.
-“I thought it was a Linux distro, but like different?”
+"I thought it was a Linux distro, but like, different?"

-I pulled out my phone and Binged it, “Says here it’s a programming language for managing and building software?”
+I pulled out my phone and Binged it, "Says here it's a programming language for managing and building software?"

-If you’re like me and my real friends, you may have come across some similar confusion when trying to learn about what exactly [Nix](https://nixos.org/) is.
+If you're like me and my real friends, you may have come across some similar confusion when trying to understand what exactly [Nix](https://nixos.org/) is.
 If so, I've got answers.

-## To the Experts!
+## To the Experts

-I’ve played around with Nix, and it is very cool.
-But I'm an engineer turned writer at heart, and it's been a while since I last used build tools day-in-day-out for production work.
+I've played around with Nix, and it is very cool, but I'm an engineer turned writer at heart, and it's been a while since I last used build tools day-in-day-out for production work.
 I wanted to hear from experienced Nix users to learn more about what Nix is and what value it delivers.

 I spoke with a wide range of Nix users, from consultants, to hobbyists, to devs using Nix in production, and even a Nix contributor.
 From these discussions I learned that, though Nix can refer to many different technologies, there's a central idea that's at the core of everything.

-## What is Nix?
+## What Is Nix?

 I started all my interviews by asking the users to define Nix in their own words.

-Théophane Hufschmitt, a developer at [Tweag](https://www.tweag.io/team/) and a contributor to Nix, focused on Nix’s ability to work as a build system
+Théophane Hufschmitt, a developer at [Tweag](https://www.tweag.io/team/) and a contributor to Nix, focused on Nix's ability to work as a build system

 {% include quotes/what_is_nix/theophane_hufschmitt.html %}